Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AliFarha/015_The Value of QA Metrics in Predicting Game Success.md

+---
+title: "The Value of QA Metrics in Predicting Game Success"
+---

 # The Value of QA Metrics in Predicting Game Success

 ##### This should help remove your doubts and highlight the critical role of these metrics.